alexmalan/fastapi-rest-api-polyfill/README.md

 2. Boundary Algorithm 4-way
     - This algorithm picks a point inside an object and starts to fill recursively until it hits the boundary of the object.
 The value of the boundary and the value that we fill should be different for this algorithm to work.
 Besides that you have to pick a point inside the polygon in order for it to fill the whole polygon, rather than outside.
     - It is also worth mentioning that Bresenham's line algorithm is being applied first, so that the polygon has it's vertices and shape completed.
+    - The big drawback of this algorithm is that it breaks when the polygon is too big since there is a memory limit on the stack.
 3. Scikit Draw Polygon Algorithm
     - Scikit Draw Polygon Algorithm is an inside-outside algorithm that implements the code in Cython which makes it very fast and efficient even for larger arrays.
+4. Scanline Algorithm
+    - The scanline algorithm is a very fast algorithm that is used in many applications.
+The advantage is that it is very fast and it can be used for very large polygons.

 ### Ideal word
 - I would assume the API would be used to process X number of polylines for each height stage of a 3D printing process.